Bryan J. Traynor: Education

-Dr. Traynor received his medical degree (MB, BCh, BAO, 1993), his Medical Doctorate (MD, 2000), and his Doctor of Philosophy (PhD, 2012) from University College Dublin.
-He also received his Master of Medical Science (MMSc) in drug development and clinical trial design from Harvard-MIT HST in 2004.
-He completed his neurology residency and fellowship at Brigham and Women’s Hospital and Massachusetts General Hospital.
+Traynor earned the degrees of MB, BCh, BAO (1993) and MD (2000) from University College Dublin, and later completed a PhD (2012) at the same institution.
+He also received a Master of Medical Science (MMSc) in drug development and clinical trial design through the Harvard–MIT Health Sciences and Technology (HST) program.
+He completed neurology residency training and fellowship training at Brigham and Women's Hospital and Massachusetts General Hospital.